oktadev/okta-blog/_source/_posts/2023-07-31-workflows-workshop.md

 npx localtunnel --port 3333
 ```

-The command output will be:
+The command output will be a random URL in the following format:

 ```
 your url is: https://some-name.loca.lt